At the Fights: American Writers on Boxing

 Now in Paperback

 Hardcover copies are still available at 35% off the list price.

-E-book edition: At the Fights is available for the Kindle, iPad (through iTunes), Google Play, Nook, Kobo, and will soon be available for Sony Reader.
+E-book edition: At the Fights is available for the Kindle, iPad (through iTunes), Google Play, Nook, Kobo, and Sony Reader.

 American writers have always been fascinated by the ring—by the primal contest inside the ropes and the crazy carnival world outside them.
 From back-alley gyms and smoke-filled arenas to star-studded casinos and exotic locales, they have chronicled unforgettable stories about determination and dissipation, great champions and punch-drunk has-beens, colorful entourages and outrageous promoters, and, inevitably along the way, have written incisively about race, class, and spectacle in America.
 Like baseball, boxing has a vivid culture and language all its own, one that has proven irresistible to career sportswriters and literary essayists alike.